tbelbek/IPTV-Restream/README.md

 ```
 Open http://localhost

+⚠️ Be aware that a restreamed synchonized channel (also some of the preview channels) may take some time to load (20-25s) ⚠️ -> A option to restream without synchronization is in development!

-You can configure the project by editing the [docker-compose](docker-compose.yml).
+You can configure the settings in [docker-compose](docker-compose.yml).

 ### Run components seperately